wasaequreshi/cli_vault/README.md

 # What is it?

-This tool helps developers improve productivity by managing commonly used commands and notes.
+This tool helps developers improve productivity by managing commonly used commands and notes on the cli.

 # Why?

-Sometimes we forget a command we used in the past.
-You can quickly store them with this tool in case you need to reference them again.
-You can store other information too such as ip addresses, api end points, links, and much more to recollect at a later time.

-Yes you can save this in a file or document but sometimes those can be misplaced or difficult to find.
+Developers store scripts and other notes in an a wide array of different places such as Google Docs, Notes, Google Keep etc. Sometimes we misplace them or have a hard time recollecting our notes.

+cli-vault allows you to manage scripts and other notes via the cli.
+Developers can add, delete, update, list and search scripts and notes right from the cli. cli-vault is aimed to store cli related activity so you can quickly get what you need in your current session.

+This isn't just limited to cli activity.
+You can also store other developer information such as css syntax/notes, api endpoints, ip ranges, and other types of documentation.

 # How to use
 First run the following commands: